Luis Echeverría: Dirty War and political violence

+In addition to those taken by the Federal government, State Governors (all of whom belonged to the PRI) also undertook repressive measures of their own.
+One of the most notorious cases was that of Gonzalo Bautista O'Farrill, Governor of the State of Puebla; during his short tenure as Governor, many leftist student leaders and activists from the Autonomous University of Puebla were assassinated.
+President Echeverría asked Bautista O'Farrill to resign after the latter ordered the State Police to take the Carolino building of the Autonomous University of Puebla by force on 1 May 1973, leaving at least three dead.

 Ban on rock music

 As a consequence of numerous student and youth protest movements during his administration, President Echeverría attempted to neutralize politicized youth.
 In late 1971, after the Corpus Christi massacre and the Avándaro Rock Festival, Echeverría famously issued a ban on almost every form of rock music recorded by Mexican bands.
 The ban (also known as "Avandarazo" because it was in response to the Avándaro Rock Festival, which had been criticized by the conservative sectors of the PRI) included forbidding the recording of most forms of rock music by national groups and the prohibition of its sales in retail stores, as well as forbidding live rock concerts and the airplay of rock songs.
 International rock music was initially not as affected by this ban, but after a 1975 concert at the Auditorio Nacional in Mexico City by the band Chicago ended with turbulence (due to oversold tickets) and police repression, president Echeverría issued a temporary ban on all concerts by American musicians in Mexico.
 The ban on domestic rock music lasted for many years, and it only began to be gradually lifted in the 1980s.